Azure-Samples/azure-serverless-workshop-team-assistant/6-voting-service/README.md

 # Voting Service

-## A voting service based on Node.js and Azure Functions
+## Create a serverless service using Node.js and Azure Functions

 ## 1. Overview